krobus00/OneSignal-Nextjs-Sample/README.md

 ![Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-20_at_10.04.51_AM.png](Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-20_at_10.04.51_AM.png)

-Confirmation dialog that doesn't appear in previous GIF.
+Confirmation dialog that doesn't appear in the last GIF.

 ### Confirm the Subscription